sketchplugins/plugin-directory/README.md

 - [DS Automator Sketch Plugin](https://github.com/pavelneznanov/ds-automator-sketch-plugin), by Pavel Neznanov: Tools for automating designer work
 - [Duplicate to New Artboard](https://github.com/delighted/sketch-duplicate-to-new-artboard), by Delighted Inc.: Sketch plugin to duplicate the current selection(s) to new artboard(s).
 - [Duplicator](https://github.com/turbobabr/duplicator), by Andrey Shakhmin: A Sketch 3 plugin that takes the currently selected layers and copies them one or multiple times in a specified direction.
-- [Dynamic Button Plugin for Sketch.app 3.5](https://github.com/fuggfuggfugg/sketch-dynamic-button-3.5), by fuggfuggfugg: Dynamic button plug-in for Sketch.app 3.5 allows to create buttons with fixed paddings no matter what text you add.
 - [Dynamic Symbol Button](https://github.com/herrkris/sketch-dynamic-symbol-button), by Kristof Dreier: Adds ability to have dynamic symbol buttons which resizes when the text changes.
 - [Efficiency](https://github.com/x-raizor/efficiency), by Andrew Shapiro: Set of plugins for efficient work: change text linespacing and leading via keyboard, random sizing and random positioning of selected items, keep only text layers in selection.
 - [Egmont Plugin](https://github.com/interfacemarket/egmont-plugin), by Interface.Market: Sketch plugin for create squircle shapes.